mlochbaum/BQN/running.md

 This repository contains a dzaima/BQN script `dzref` that fills in the gaps in primitive support using BQN implementations of primitives that are not yet up to spec ([reference implementations](spec/reference.bqn) of all primitives starting from a small set of pre-existing functions are part of BQN's specification).

-You can run `dzref` from ordinary dzaima/BQN using the `•EX` command; see for example [cshim.bqn](cshim.bqn).
+You can run `dzref` from ordinary dzaima/BQN using the `•EX` command; see for example [wcshim.bqn](wcshim.bqn).
 For testing, it is run as a Unix script, in which case it depends on an executable `dbqn` that runs dzaima/BQN on a file argument.
 I use the following script, using the path to a clone of dzaima/BQN for the jar file.

     #! /bin/bash